seanauff/metermon/README.md

 | METERMON_ELECTRIC_DIVISOR | 100.0 |Change this to correct the electricity units that your meter reports in to kWh |
 | METERMON_WATER_DIVISOR | 10.0     |Change this to correct the water units that your meter reports in to gal |

+### Troubleshooting

+If you receive meter messages with rtlamr but they are not showing up in metermon, it is likely that metermon doesn't recognize the "Endpoint Type" of your meter.
+This can be easily fixed so please open an issue with the rtlamr output and meter type (gas, electric, water) and I can add it.

 ### Build the image yourself

 Clone the repository and build the image: